WMD-group/CarrierCapture.jl/paper/paper.md

 A standard workflow involves building potentials and computing carrier capture coefficients. `CarrierCapture.jl` provides handy tools:

 - Finding a best fit to the first-principles data.
-- Solving one-dimensional Schrödinger equation for the potential energy surfaces.
+- Solving the one-dimensional Schrödinger equation for the potential energy surfaces.
 - Computation of the overlap between nuclear wave functions.
 - Computation of the capture coefficients as a function of temperature.

 We also provide auxiliary scripts to process the first-principles data.
-To our best knowledge, `carrierCapture.jl` is the only open-source package that provide such functionalities.
+To our best knowledge, `carrierCapture.jl` is currently the only open-source package to provide such functionalities.
 Common computational workflows that reproduce published examples [@Kim2019kesterite; @kim2019anham] are available on Github pages.
 The API documentation including the guide to the installation is also up-to-date on GitHub pages.

 **Interfacing to other codes:** A range of input parameters are required to describe the bulk and defective properties of the material.
 Scripts are provided to extract these from DFT calculations using `VASP`, but these can easily be modified to read data from other packages.
 Caution should to be taken in checking convergence with respect to calculation settings, e.g. basis sets and k-point sampling, as small errors in relative energies can change the resulting carrier capture cross-sections by orders of magnitude.

 # Author contributions